daytistics/daytistics/docs/docs/index.md

 - [ ] Visualization: Visualize connections between your well-being and your activities
 - [ ] Receive Suggestions: Learn how to make your day more productive
 - [ ] Self-Hosting: Privacy is important to you?
 Host Daytistics on your own server!

-## 📖 Documentation

-We have a detailed documentation that explains all the features of Daytistics for users and developers.
-You can find the documentation at [docs.daytistics.com](https://docs.daytistics.com/).

 ## ❤️ Contributing & Support